tonyfischetti/vix/README.md

 This was tested on
  - Mac OS X 10.8.4 (MacVim and Terminal.app)
  - Xubuntu (GVim and gnome-terminal)
+ - Windows under Cygwin terminal (works like a charm)

 Windows via Cygwin will be tested soon